LEEYEONSU/pytorch--Resnet/README.md

 Resnet Motivation : As the model gets deeper, shouldn't the performance at least be greater than equal to the shallow model?

-- Dataset : CIFAR - 10
+-Dataset : CIFAR - 10
 ##### Preprocessing

 - As written in paper